Defending a Hate Crime Charge

 Defending a Hate Crime

 The possibility of higher penalties makes defending a hate crime extremely important.
 In order to successfully prosecute, the state must not only prove the elements of the crime, but also the intention behind the alleged actions of the defendant.
 The evidence must show that the defendant specifically chose the victim because of their religion, sexual orientation or some other classified grouping.
-A capable defense attorney can present your case in a way that not only casts doubt on the underlying charge, but the hate crime defense as well.
+A capable defense lawyer can present your case in a way that not only casts doubt on the underlying charge, but the hate crime defense as well.
 However, even if you did commit the offense, if your underlying reason was money or retaliation for example, the elements are not there for a hate crime conviction.

-If you or a loved one are facing hate crime charges, Miami criminal attorneys Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
+If you or a loved one are facing hate crime charges, Miami criminal lawyers Mycki Ratzan and Jude Faccidomo can provide you with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC today at (305) 330-3905 for a confidential and free consultation.